xaur/decred-proposals/drafts/bug-bounty-program-3.md

 ## Phase 2 review

-Breakdown of spendings for July 1, 2019 - April 30, 2020 (May and June not included since they will be paid mid June and mid July, respectively):
+Breakdown of spendings for July 1, 2019 - April 30, 2020 (May and June not paid yet):

 - Website edits: $590
 - Bookkeeping, triage and mail correspondence: $1,190